maxdesalle/website/content/posts/privacy-how-to-get-off-the-radar-with-ease.md

 ---

 *This blog post is regularly updated to maintain its accuracy.
-Last update: March 27th 2021 (change: cleaned up text, removed Firefox Multi-Containers which is now useless).*
+Last update: September 11th 2021 (change: cleaned up text, replaced Decentralayes with LocalCDN and added links).*

 ## Introduction